CityofSantaMonica/GIS/README.md

 Data Formats
 -----------

-The City of Santa Monica is providing most datasets in the open [`geoJSON`](http://geojson.org/) file format.
+The City is providing most datasets in the open [`geoJSON`](http://geojson.org/) file format.
 If alternate file formats are desired, please [submit an issue](https://github.com/CityofSantaMonica/GIS/issues) and we will do our best to fulfill the request in a timely manner.